samuelim01/tp/docs/UserGuide.md

 <box type="tip">

-Notice that John Doe is not included on this list, since we have previously assigned him to table 1 in [section 4.2](#4-2-adding-a-guest) of this tutorial.
+Notice that John Doe is not included on this list, since we have previously assigned him to table 1 when we first added him to the guest list.

 </box>